Constraints on Phase Transitions in Neutron Star Matter: Constraints on Phase Transitions in Neutron Stars

+We note that the study performed in~\cite{Gorda2023} also discussed restrictive constraints on strong first-order phase transitions but did not include the NICER and J0952-0607 black widow pulsar data.
+Even with this much more limited database, the authors found possible phase coexistence intervals of only $\Delta\rho/\rho\lesssim 0.5$ for first-order phase transitions within neutron stars.
+As can be expected, the additional radius constraints imposed by the NICER data constrain the maximum extension of the phase coexistence region even further.
+Moreover, we reiterate the additional restrictive impact of J0952-0607 in constraining the possible occurrence of phase transitions.
+This is at variance with conclusions drawn about a strong deconfinement transition in neutron star matter~\cite{Annala2020, Annala2023} on the basis of a dataset that did not yet include the heaviest pulsar observed so far.

-\subsection{Intermediate summary}
+\subsection{Intermediate Summary}

-The conclusion drawn in the reported analysis is therefore that only a weak first-order phase transition with a mixed-phase width $\Delta\rho/\rho \leq 0.2-0.3$ in a Maxwell construction can be realized inside neutron stars within the posterior credible bands of the inferred equation of state.
-A strong first-order phase transition is thus very unlikely to occur \cite{Brandes2023a}.
+The conclusion drawn in our reported analysis is that only a weak first-order phase transition with a mixed-phase width $\Delta\rho/\rho \leq 0.2-0.3$ in a Maxwell construction can be realized inside neutron stars within the posterior credible bands of the inferred equation of state.
+A strong first-order phase transition is, thus, very unlikely to occur~\cite{Brandes2023a}.
 It is worth pointing out that this conclusion is entirely based on the analysis of observational data, independent of any specific EoS model.
-As will be discussed later, this rules out some relativistic mean-field models which suggested the occurance of a strong (chiral) first-order phase transition already at densities below those encounterd in neutron star cores.
-On the other hand the empirical uncertainty bands still leave room for a continuous transition such as a hadrons-to-quarks crossover \cite{Baym2019, McLerran2019, Fukushima2020, Kojo2022}.
-The possiblity of a purely baryonic equation of state with monotonically rising speed of sound is also not excluded \cite{Brandes2023}.
+As will be discussed later, this rules out some relativistic mean-field models that suggested the occurrence of a strong (chiral) first-order phase transition already at densities below those encountered in neutron star cores.
+On the other hand, the empirical uncertainty bands still leave room for a continuous transition, such as a hadron-to-quark crossover~\cite{Baym2019, McLerran2019, Fukushima2020, Kojo2022}.
+The possibility of a purely baryonic equation of state with a monotonically rising speed of sound is also not excluded~\cite{Brandes2023}.

-\section{Phenomenology and models}
+\section{Phenomenology and Models}